garden-io/garden/docs/reference/module-types/maven-container.md

           # information.
           defaultGroup:

+    # Specifies necessary configuration details of the local application which will replace a target remote service in
+    # the k8s cluster.
+    #
+    # The target service in the k8s cluster will be replaced by a proxy container with an ssh server running,
+    # and the reverse port forwarding will be automatically configured to route the traffic to the local service and
+    # back.
+    #
+    # If the `command` is provided then its value must contain a command which is executable from any location.
+    # The `command` should not depend on the current service or module path.
+    #
+    # Local mode is enabled by setting the `--local-mode` option on the `garden deploy` command.
+    #
+    # See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.
+    localMode:
+      # The command to run the local application (optional).
+      command:

+      # The k8s name of the remote container (optional).
+      containerName:

+      # The working port of the local application.
+      localAppPort:

     # List of ingress endpoints that the service exposes.
     ingresses:
       - # Annotations to attach to the ingress (Note: May not be applicable to all providers)